Chandan-SM/TrustTrace/README.md

 ## Overview

 A responsive web application for monitoring, reporting, and tracking AI safety incidents.
-This dashboard was built as part of a technical assignment for HumanChain, a deep-tech software AI startup focused on building safer and more trustworthy AI systems.
+This dashboard was built as part of a technical assignment for SPARKLEHOOD.

 ![AI Safety Incident Dashboard](https://res.cloudinary.com/dsktf7dac/image/upload/v1745769551/Screenshot_2025-04-27_at_9.28.20_PM_haodxv.png)